Simple One-Page Resume Template for Clear and Easy-to-Scan Applications

 What to Do Next With This Resume Template

-A strong simple one-page resume or CV should tell the reader quickly what matters most about your profile and leave the rest out.
-Keep the layout clear, keep the content selective, and avoid the common mistake of confusing short with weak.
+A strong simple one-page resume or CV should quickly communicate what matters most about your profile and leave out the rest.
+Keep the layout clear, keep the content selective, and avoid the common mistake of confusing “short” with “weak.”

-In this type of application, credibility comes from focus.
-Recruiters notice when your resume highlights the right experience, the right skills, and the right keywords without wasting space.
+With this type of application, credibility comes from focus.
+Recruiters notice when your resume highlights the right experience, skills, and keywords without wasting space.
 That is what gives a simple one-page resume real weight.